jtroi26/finaltest-branch28-oct26-2023-main/readme.md

-branch 62 - created edit page for student details branch 63 - created delete function for student details branch 64 - created another form for student for student details
+branch 62 - created edit page for student details branch 63 - created delete function for student details branch 64 - created another form for student for student details branch 65 - modified the csv upload to also generate student login data